 The Challenge was created as a way to gain insight into MCC’s evaluation results and the efficacy of its programs to improve its work.
 The Challenge is a part of MCC’s commitment to encourage the use of its data as a global public good that can drive development effectiveness beyond the agency.
 Read more about MCC’s efforts to create and use open data, including through an upcoming competition in Côte d’Ivoire, one of its partner countries.

-The Open Data Challenge 2.0 is looking for up-to 7,000 word papers that find analysis of data available on the MCC Evaluation Catalog, in any of the following categories:
+The Open Data Challenge 2.0 is looking for up-to 7,000 word papers that find analysis of data available on the MCC Evaluation Catalog, in any of the following topics:

 - Analysis that supports or challenges assumptions made in ex-ante economic rate of return estimates (all ERRs are available on the MCC public website)